top of page

 The signed evaluation from the senior-most government official was laudatory.
 He told an anecdote on himself about following suggestions from the course, sharing some domestic roles.
 When he got home from the work on the day he heard the suggestion, he put the kettle on and his wife asked, “What are you doing?”
 ‘I’m putting the kettle on to make you a cup of tea.”
 She called out: “Children, children, come see what your father is doing!”

-Meaningful change can be inferred from anecdotes about individual experience, attitudinal change, as well as from codified conclusions from evaluation and data analysis.
+Meaningful change can be inferred from anecdotes about individual experience about attitudinal change, as well as from codified conclusions from evaluation and data analysis.

 The "almost" majority of positive input shrunk in the harsh light of one person’s criticism.
 The reality of one person’s voice being given equal weight to the inputs of 39 others who found the learning experience positive and meaningful was not part of the meeting.